flutter/website/src/get-started/flutter-for/ios-devs.md

 ),
 ```

-In Flutter, the `Row` widget requires a `List<Widget>`
-in the `children` parameter.
-The `mainAxisAlignment`
+The `Row` widget requires a `List<Widget>` in the `children` parameter.
-property tells Flutter how to position children
+The `mainAxisAlignment` property tells Flutter how to position children
-with extra space. `MainAxisAlignment.center` means that
-children are positioned in the center of the main axis.
+with extra space. `MainAxisAlignment.center` positions children in the
-For `Row` the main axis is the horizontal axis.
+center of the main axis.
+For `Row`, the main axis is the horizontal
+axis.

 ### Aligning components vertically

-The following example builds on the previous.
+The following examples build on those in the previous section.

+To arrange the components into a vertical pillar, this **SwiftUI**
-But, this example arranges the components vertically using `VStack`:
+example uses `VStack`:

+{:.include-lang}
 ```swift
 VStack {
   Image(systemName: "globe")